 Etoniah Creek State Forest contains 8,679 acres of various natural communities.
 The forest was acquired as part of the Etoniah/Cross Florida Greenway Conservation and Recreation Lands (CARL) project.
 Etoniah Creek State Forest is named after Etonia Creek, a stream that travels 2.5 miles through the eastern portion of the forest.

 Etoniah Creek State Forest is located in northern Putnam County in northeast Florida.
 The forest headquarters is located northeast of Florahome.
 From Florahome, go 2 miles east to Holloway Road.
 Go north on Holloway Road 2.6 miles to the second forest road on the right (Fieldhouse Road).
 The office is 1/2 mile down Fieldhouse Road.

-The forest is home to a variety of wildlife and is part of a wildlife corridor that offers the black bear a vast roaming area, a necessity for its existence.
-Other types of wildlife commonly found on the forest include white-tailed deer, bobcat, fox squirrel, wild turkey, Eastern diamondback rattlesnake and great horned owl.
+The forest is home to a variety of wildlife and is part of a wildlife corridor that offers the black bear a vast roaming area, a necessity for its survival.
+Other types of wildlife commonly found on the forest include white-tailed deer, bobcat, fox squirrel, wild turkey, eastern diamondback rattlesnake and great horned owl.

 Recreational activities on the forest include hiking, fishing, hunting, nature study, wildlife viewing and photography.
 There is one designated trail for horseback riding, and trails for bicycling will be established in the future.

 Etoniah Creek State Forest contains a hiking trail, the Longleaf Pine Trail, that is included in the Florida Forest Service's Trailwalker Program.
 The trailhead for the Longleaf Pine Trail is located 200 yards off Coral Farms Road on Tinsley Road.